From the Archives: Things to Buy Instead of Curriculum

 If the scope sparks an interest in dissection, there’s a way to do it online with no actual innards involved: Froguts!
 The site has a couple of free demos to occupy you while you save up for the full version.
 (Which I haven’t seen yet, but it does look cool.)
 HT: Karen Edmisten.

-Klutz kits.
+Klutz Books.
 Over the years, we’ve explored: knitting, embroidery, origami, magic, Sculpey, paper collage, paper dolls, beadlings, and foam shapes.
 Look under any piece of furniture in my house and you will find remnants of all of the above.

-Which reminds me: Sculpey clay.
+Which reminds me: Sculpey polymer clay.
 Is it possible to get through a day without some?
 My children think not.

-Usborne’s calligraphy book and markers.
+Usborne’s calligraphy book and a set of markers.

 But while I’m on Usborne, my kids also love and use at least weekly: Usborne Science Experiments Volumes 1, 2, and 3.

 Muse magazine.
 The highlight of Jane’s month.
 From the publishers of Cricket.
+We also like Odyssey, Click, and Ask.

 Refrigerator poetry magnets.
 I gave Scott the Shakespearean set a couple of Christmases ago.
 Note to self: You are not as brilliant as you think!
 You were an English major, for Pete’s sake, with a minor in drama.
 Thou knowest full well old William was a bawdy fellow.
 If you don’t want your little ones writing poems about codpieces, stick to the basic version.
 But oh how I enjoy the messages Scott leaves for me to find and then pretends he doesn’t know who wrote them: